-Information has been provided to the Inquiry at the request of the Chair (through the LGA) in relation to the Module 1 (Preparedness and Resilience) and following a formal direction for evidence in Module 5 (Procurement) concerning the procurement and purchasing of PPE.
+Information has been provided to the Inquiry at the request of the Chair (through the LGA) in relation to the Module 1 (Preparedness and Resilience).
+The Report from the first module was published in July 2024 but did not reference the council's response.
+Information has also been provided following a formal direction for evidence in Module 5 (Procurement) concerning the procurement and purchasing of PPE and Module 8 (the impact of the Covid-19 pandemic on children and young people).
+There has been engagement with the Inquiry team in relation to Module 7 (Test trace and isolation rules) but to date no request for information has been received.

-Assistance with migrants and asylum seekers, and the Homes for Ukraine Scheme.
+Assistance with migrants and asylum seekers